 - One passenger tire releases approximately 2 gallons of paralytic oil.
 It is possible for the heat from a pile of tires on fire to ignite the paralytic oil, creating a secondary flowing oil fire.

-- Community Revitalization has removed tens of thousands of abandoned tires from City streets and alleys what would have contributed to urban blight and the threat of becoming breeding grounds for the West Nile virus.
+- Code Enforcement has removed tens of thousands of abandoned tires from City streets and alleys what would have contributed to urban blight and the threat of becoming breeding grounds for the West Nile virus.